anovos/anovos-docs/docs/api/data_analyzer/stats_generator.md

     if any(x not in idf.columns for x in list_of_cols):
         raise TypeError("Invalid input for Column(s)")

+    if rsd != None and rsd < 0:
+        raise ValueError("rsd value can not be less than 0 (default value is 0.05)")

     if len(list_of_cols) == 0:
         warnings.warn("No Unique Count Computation - No discrete column(s) to analyze")